zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 - [ ] Does predicting the grid shape helps?
 - [x] Prepare hodel data
 - [ ] Try again with the iterable dataset: https://huggingface.co/docs/trl/en/sft_trainer#trl.trainer.ConstantLengthDataset
+- [ ] What if I first fine-tune with augmentation and then without augmentation